San Diego Nursing Home Wrongful Death Lawyers

 Economic Losses

-- Financial backing that the decedent contributed to the family during life
+- Financial support the decedent provided to the family during life

 - Funeral and burial expenses

-- Lost income that the individual would have earned had he or she remained alive and working
+- Lost income the individual would have earned had they remained alive and working

-What Sort of Compensation or Justice Can the Family Expect?
+What Compensation & Justice Can the Family Expect?

-What Is the Difference Between Survival Action and a Wrongful Death Lawsuit in California?
+Survival Action vs. Wrongful Death Lawsuit in California

-A wrongful death lawsuit is filed by a victim’s family to obtain compensation for their losses as a result of a loved one’s death.
-On the other hand, a survival action lawsuit is filed on behalf of the victim by the heirs of their estate in search of the financial compensation that the victim should be awarded due to their suffering, pain, and possibly costly medical bills.
+These two claims are related but distinct.
+A wrongful death lawsuit is filed by the victim’s family to recover compensation for their own losses resulting from the death.
+A survival action is filed on behalf of the victim by the heirs of their estate to recover what the victim would have been entitled to for their own pain, suffering, and medical bills.
+Families may pursue both claims simultaneously.

 How a Nursing Home Wrongful Death Case Typically Proceeds